Rewilding back to Wholeness

 Welcome, I’m Sarah

-I’m a psychotherapist based in Durango, Colorado, specializing in nature-based and equine-assisted therapy.
-My work is rooted in the belief that healing happens in relationship—with self, others, and the natural world.
-Nature and horses have been profound teachers in my own healing, and I’m passionate about sharing their transformative power with you.
+I support women in remembering who they are and coming back into balance—body, mind, spirit, and soul.
+I’m a psychotherapist, nature connection guide, and group facilitator based in Durango, Colorado, specializing in nature-based and equine-assisted therapy.
+My work is rooted in the belief that healing happens in relationship — with self, others, and the more-than-human world.

-I offer therapy and wellness services for adults 18 and up, blending experiential, relational, and somatic practices with the belief that our attachment heavily influences how we walk through the world.
-Together, we’ll create space for you to reconnect with your inner wisdom, befriend your nervous system, and begin the process of re-wilding—returning to the natural rhythms, intuition, and aliveness that have always been part of you.
+I offer therapy for individuals and groups, as well as community-based circles and workshops.
+Together, we’ll create a space for you to reconnect with your inner knowing, befriend your nervous system, and begin the process of re-wilding—returning to the natural rhythms, intuition, and aliveness that have always been a part of you.

 species loneliness — a deep, unnamed sadness stemming from estrangement from the rest of creation, from the loss of relationship.